sategie/hangman-animals-game/README.md

     4. Open Git and change the working directory to your preferred location.

     5. Type *git clone* and paste the copied URL.

+    - Changes to the project can be made by doing the following:

+        1. Type *git add*.

+        2. Type *git commit -m* and add a short comment inside quotes .e.g git commit -m "This is an example comment".

+        3. Type *git push* to push the changes to the repository.

+    * Note: Any update committed to the main branch immediately reflects in the hosted site.

+    ## Credits